Overprescribing Opioids: How It Has Contributed To The Opioid Epidemic

 • Eight to 12 percent of individuals using opioids for chronic pain become addicted.

-• Four to six percent of people who misuse their opioid prescription switch to abusing heroin once they no longer have access to their prescription.
+• Four to six percent of people who misuse their opioid prescription transition to illicit opioid use, such as fentanyl.

 How Likely Is It To Develop An Opioid Addiction?

-The chances someone will develop an opioid use disorder depends on many individual factors, including:
+The chances someone will develop an opioid use disorder depend on many individual factors, including:

 • length of time a person is prescribed to take opioids for acute pain